mapcode-foundation/mapcode-rest-service/README.md

 Copyright (C) 2014-2015 Stichting Mapcode Foundation (http://www.mapcode.com)

-This application provide a REST API for mapcodes.
+This application provides a REST API for mapcodes.
+It uses the Java Library for Mapcodes extensively.

-Available methods:
+The available REST API methods are:

     MAPCODE API
     -----------